(image respectfully borrowed from Nick Cocozza’s amazing “selfies” series)

 Okay, that’s a touch overdramatic.

-Frankly most writers will begin by creating a story from people they know or have read about (please see my last blog– Part 1 ).
+Frankly most writers will begin by creating a story from people they know or have read about (please see my last blog).
 Sometimes we do it without even realizing it.
-Characters and personality traits that we admire or, equally, cringe at, stay with us in that sometimes-twisted-but-always-magical realm of our subconscious.
-Realism in characteristics is important because it adds to their believability and with that, their ability to connect with our readers.
+Characters and personality traits that we admire, or equally cringe at, stay with us in that sometimes-twisted-but-always-magical realm of our subconscious.
+Realism in characters is important because it adds to their believability and with that, their ability to connect with our readers.

 Why is it so important to connect your character to your reader?

-If your reader can’t identify with your character in even some small way, they will cease to care (maybe even resent) the character and will not follow them, no matter how interesting the story is.
+If your reader can’t identify with your character in even some small way, they will cease to care about that character and will not follow them, no matter how interesting the story is.
 The human element is very important.

 Snooze-o-rama and eye-roll Central.